-Spring has sprung and it’s time to shake things up.
+Spring has sprung, and it’s time to shake things up.
 I always use the seasons as a prompt to freshen my office and menu.
-For example Green Tea and Lime Leaf have usurped Milk and Honey as the go to experience and exfoliation is the name of the game.
+For example, Green Tea and Lime Leaf have usurped Milk and Honey as they go to experience, and exfoliation is the name of the game.
 Clients are shedding winter wear and showing more skin.
-Most have been on low fat diets and their skin shows it.
+Most have been on low-fat diets, and their skin shows it.
 So before they get their spray tans, they need this.

-I like to start every massage with a simple 5 minute brushing.
-To dry brush, I use a natural bristle brush, with a plastic shield between the bristles and the wooden handle (makes it easier to sanitize).
-You can use a loofah and then it goes home with the client.
-I find synthetic fibers too sharp and that can damage the client’s skin.
+I like to start every massage with a simple 5-minute brushing.
+I use a natural bristle brush to dry the brush, with a plastic shield between the bristles and the wooden handle (which makes it easier to sanitize).
+You can use a loofah, and then it goes home with the client.
+I find synthetic fibers too sharp, and that can damage the client’s skin.

-I use the simplest technique which is ankle to head in long strokes toward the heart.
+I use the simplest technique, which is ankle to head in long strokes toward the heart.
 (I save the feet for last) Start with light pressure and keep checking in with clients about comfort level.
-After the brushing, I follow the same path with a warmed, scented towel to remove the impurities just loosened.
-Finally I begin the massage.
+After the brushing, I follow the same path with a warmed, scented towel to remove the impurities that just loosened.
+Finally, I begin the massage.
 I do not dry brush if I am going to perform another of the exfoliation techniques.

 It’s a great intro treatment for clients who have never experienced exfoliation before.
-If I need to ramp up the intensity of the exfoliation, (heels, knees, elbows) I put on spa gloves.
+If I need to ramp up the exfoliation intensity (heels, knees, elbows), I put on spa gloves.

-I return to hyperemic and relaxed back muscles now ready to accept my massage completely lulled into submission.
-The full body glow takes a few more towels then the polish to clean off but it’s basically the same protocol with the added therapeutic benefit of the salts.
+I return to hyperemic and relaxed back muscles, now ready to accept my massage completely lulled into submission.
+The full-body glow takes a few more towels than the polish to clean off, but it’s basically the same protocol with the salts' added therapeutic benefit.

 Double Dog Dare

-If you have already mastered your exfoliation treatments and you need a challenge: Add in a hot wet wrap over the product application and let it cook.
-I promise your massage client will be” el dente” after that.
+If you have already mastered your exfoliation treatments and need a challenge, add in a hot, wet wrap over the product application and let it cook.
+I promise your massage client will be ”al-dente” after that.